acmesecorg/yafind/README.md

   builder.AppendLine("return Func1(Plain, Salt);");
  ```

 These primitives (e.g. for the md5 algorithm) are also required as support structures and functions and are injected into the global namespace of the script.
-They utilize the underlying equivaklent present in the .net frameowrk, or can utilize custom implementations of functions if required.
+They utilize the equivalent cryptographics functions present in the .net frameowrk, or can use custom implementations if required.

  ```
 public static Bytes md5(string value)